 Much has changed from the shop’s humble beginnings.
-Today, it is a large double storey building occupying several shoplot spaces, with a nicely decorated interior and high ceilings.
+Today, it is a large double-storey building occupying several shop lots, with a nicely decorated interior and high, airy ceilings.

 Siew mai (pork and shrimp dumplings).
 They were okay, but I’ve definitely had better.

 The lotus-leaf wrapped glutinous rice was not too shabby.
-Sticky and savoury, it comes stuffed with peanuts, Shiitake mushrooms, chicken and egg yolk at the center.
-The leaf wrapping gives it a fragrant flavour and smell.
+Sticky and savoury, it came stuffed with peanuts, Shiitake mushrooms, chicken and egg yolk at the center.
+The leaf wrapping gave it a fragrant flavour and smell.